R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

  currently:   <br>

 ```
-busy playing ultrakill and eating the nastiest burger while doing it
+busy playing minecraft and eating the nastiest burger while doing it
 ```
 <br>
 <br>